 479th Flying Training Group

-The 479th Flying Training Group, located at Naval Air Station Pensacola, Fla., is the U.S. Air Force's only training pipeline for combat systems officers.
-The 479th Operations Support Squadron, 479th Student Squadron, 455th Flying Training Squadron, and the 451st Flying Training Squadron work in concert to graduate as many as 400 CSOs annually.
-The 479th FTG develops USAF integrators of electromagnetic spectrum, sensor, and weapon operations.
-Humans-on-the-Loop synchronizing our diverse technologies; ingrained with the inherent skills to sense, target, and attack from the air.
-Eyes and ears in the sky of fellow Airmen.
-Leaders with an extraordinary ability to abstract environmental information and apply high-tech systems on an increasingly complex battlefield.
-These CSOs are trained to perform duties as electronic warfare officers, weapon systems officers, navigators, and special operations.
-The 479th FTG mission is to develop the world’s best Combat Systems Officers for the USAF.
+The 479th Flying Training Group, located at Naval Air Station Pensacola, Fla., is the U.S. Air Force's only training pipeline for Combat Systems Officers (CSOs).
+The 479th Operations Support Squadron, 479th Student Squadron, 455th Flying Training Squadron, and the 451st Flying Training Squadron work in concert to graduate ~300 CSOs annually.
+The 479th FTG develops USAF aviators who are integrators of electromagnetic spectrum, sensors, and weapon operations.
+Humans-on-the-Loop synchronizing our diverse technologies; ingrained with the inherent skills to sense, target, and attack generating problems for our nation’s adversaries.
+These aviators are leaders with subject matter expertise to operate in dynamic environments who and employ diverse technologies on an increasingly complex battlefield.
+These CSOs are trained to become aviators with specialized and advanced training in weapons employment, sensor management, special operations, and the electromagnetic spectrum.
+The 479 FTG’s mission is to develop the world’s best Combat Systems Officers for the USAF who are formal training unit ready.

 451st Flying Training Squadron

-The 451st FTS conducts advanced undergraduate combat systems officer training in 21 modified T-1A Jayhawk aircraft in addition to the T-25 training device.
-The modified T-1A holds an additional student and instructor station in the aft section of the aircraft.
-The aft training stations receive flight information from the aircraft's avionics, global positioning system and flight instruments, allowing simulated threats to be introduced to provide a virtual, real-time threat environment to students.
-The unit trains more than 350 active duty, guard and reserve officers in advanced navigation, electronic warfare, special operations, and weapon systems employment to meet service and combatant commander operational requirements.
-Trainees come to the 451st upon completion of primary training in the 455th FTS.
-Graduates of the 451st FTS attend formal training units throughout the combat, mobility and special operations air forces.
-The 451st FTS also conducts Instructor CSO mission qualification training.
-The 451st FTS mission is to train and educate exceptional Combat Systems Officers.
+The 451st FTS conducts undergraduate Combat Systems Officer training in 3 T-1A Operational Flight Training simulators and 20 Multi-Crew Synthetic Training System simulators.
+These simulators provide a virtual, real-time threat environment to train aviation fundamentals, airmanship, systems knowledge, airborne navigation, and crew resource management.
+The unit trains more than 215 active duty, guard, and reserve officers annually in advanced navigation, electromagnetic warfare, special operations, and weapon systems employment to meet service and combatant commander operational requirements.
+Graduates of the 451st FTS attend formal training units throughout the combat, mobility, global strike, and special operations air forces.
+The 451st FTS also conducts in-house Instructor CSO qualification training.
+The 451st FTS mission is to build, teach, and lead the next generation of Combat System Officers.

 455th Flying Training Squadron